 Is My Family Toxic or Is It Me?
 Here’s How to Tell!

-Have you ever wondered if your family is toxic, or if maybe it's you?
-It's a question that can keep you up at night.
+Have you ever wondered if your family is toxic—or if maybe it’s you?
+It’s a question that can keep you up at night.
 The idea that the people who are supposed to love and support you might actually be hurting you is scary.
 But so is the thought that you might be the one causing problems.
-This blog will help you figure it out.
-You might be surprised by what you find out!

 What Does "Toxic" Really Mean?

-Before we dive in, let’s talk about what it means to be toxic.
-When we say someone is toxic, we’re usually talking about behaviors that hurt others emotionally, mentally, or even physically.
 Toxic people might make you feel bad about yourself, ignore your feelings, or treat you like you don’t matter.
-But remember, everyone has bad days.
-Being toxic is about a pattern of negative behavior over time.
+Everyone has bad days, but being toxic means there’s a pattern of negative behavior over time.

 Signs of a Toxic Family